toughIQ/fishnet/README.md

 Your client may remain idle if fishnet estimates that another client would be able to complete the next batch more quickly, or if the client has been configured to join the queue only if a backlog is building up.
-By standing by, you're still contributing to the *potential* maximum throughput of the fishnet network.
+By standing by, you're still contributing to reliability by providing redundancy, and also to the *potential* maximum throughput in case requests peak.

 ### What happens if I stop my client?